 The IASSC Lean Six Sigma Body of Knowledge™ is an assembly of a comprehensive set of topics and subject matters that are intended to be representations of the universally and commonly accepted, minimum competencies and core proficiencies requisite of Lean Six Sigma Black Belts, Lean Six Sigma Green Belts and Lean Six Sigma Yellow Belts.¹

 These well-established IASSC Standards are diversely recognized as relevant and practical versions of the knowledge expectations of Lean Six Sigma Practitioners.
-They are used by hundreds of Lean Six Sigma Providers and accepted by hundreds of institutions.
+They are used and recognized by hundreds of Lean Six Sigma Providers, Institutions and Practitioners.

 The IASSC Lean Six Sigma Bodies of Knowledge were originally established based upon the Open Source Six Sigma (OSSS) table of contents.
-Due to the nature of the OSSS Business model being an exclusive publisher of Lean Six Sigma Training materials who does not provide any Lean Six Sigma training.
+OSSS was, and is, an exclusive publisher of Lean Six Sigma Training materials who does not provide any Lean Six Sigma training.
 As a result, no other Lean Six Sigma related entity in the industry had such wide reaching and diverse non-competitive relationships with Lean Six Sigma Training Providers and Institution using Lean Six Sigma.
 Through cooperation with OSSS, IASSC was able to establish what it considers to be the practical and common minimum competency for Lean Six Sigma Practitioners.
 These resulting competencies were assembled as the IASSC Bodies of Knowledge, made available to the industry in 2009 and have been widely embraced ever since.
 IASSC does not require, nor encourage, the use of OSSS.
 Adoption of IASSC Bodies of Knowledge, Accreditation and / or Certification is not contingent or dependent upon use of, or any connection to, OSSS or its products.
 And absolutely no added or extra incentives or benefits are provided by IASSC to those who choose to use OSSS.
 Citation: Open Source Six Sigma Press Release

 Lean Six Sigma Provider Alignment and Adoption